ceSiteTesting/CE_Site_Testing/Data_Analysis/README.md

 There is a menu to go in between these functions.
 As well as additional menus to change the parameters of each plot and to further the data analysis process.
 Each function/option is denoted by a number.
 So, you simply need to type in the number an hit enter.

-If you have any questions or confusion, this is a video going through the data acquisition process as well as using the code. https://www.youtube.com/watch?v=Re8FvCaCeBg
+If there is any furthr confusion, this is a video going through the data acquisition process as well as using the code. https://www.youtube.com/watch?v=Re8FvCaCeBg